HOME

 The Society is open to all.
 For more information about the Society, please visit our What we do, ACHS history, Membership and Contact us pages.

-This will be preceded by the AGM at 6:30 p.m .
+This meeting will be preceded by the AGM at 6:30 p.m.

-All meetings are held at 7 p.m. in the crypt of St Clement Danes, Strand.
-Non-members are most welcome.
+All lectures are held in the crypt of St Clement Danes, Strand.